Soohaam/Logistics-Optimizer/README.md

    - Predict and overcome disruptions like strikes, weather, and volatility with smart scenario planning and fallback strategies

 7. **📋 Procurement Efficiency**
-   - Enhance procurement efficiency by optimizing material pricing and contract timing with AI analytics
+   - Enhance procurement efficiency by optimizing material selection and contract timing with AI analytics

 ---